Logan1x/Utopia/README.md

-# Utopia - An Quiz Planet
+# Utopia - A Quiz Planet
 Quiz app based on different themes and screen sizes to make a diffrence.